damesek/clojure-nginx-setup-ssh/README.md

 # clojure-nginx-setup-ssh
 Quick Clojure-Nginx server setup with ssh file

 I created a quick ssh for Clojure-Nginx server setup for Ubuntu 14.04 Trusty.
-Around 40 step in 1. ;)
+Around 40 steps in 1. ;)
 Update: I added lein2 too.

 If you installed `lein` before this, please use this code: